-- a plan for the training component, including training aimed at general competencies in accordance with the qualifications framework - a proposal for at least one academic supervisor and indication of any affiliation with an active research group - a stipulation of what language the thesis is going to be written in; cf. Section 11-1
+- a plan for the training component, including training aimed at general competencies in accordance with the qualifications framework - a proposal for at least one academic supervisor and indication of any affiliation with an active research group

+- overview of relevant published material - which language the thesis is to be written in, cf. § 11-1.